 Read the instructions How to Label Chemical Waste Containers to find out how to comply with hazardous waste labeling requirements.

 Set up a new routine chemical waste collection

-Chemical waste generated on a regular basis may be set up as routine pickup.
+If you generate waste on a regular basis, consider setting up a routine pickup.